bf2fc6cc711aee1a0c2a/kas-installer/README.md

 ### Kafka Instance Maintenance

-1. To create a cluster, run `rhoas kafka create --bypass-terms-check --provider aws --region us-east-1 --name <clustername>`.
+1. To create a cluster, run `rhoas kafka create --bypass-checks --provider aws --region us-east-1 --name <clustername>`.
 Note that `--bypass-terms-check` is required as the T&Cs endpoint will not exist in your environment.
 The provider and region must be passed on the command line.
 1. To list existing clusters, run `rhoas kafka list`
 1. To remove an existing cluster, run `rhoas kafka delete --name <clustername>`.